-Assignment 1 - SITE LAYERS
+Assignment 1 - LINE THROUGH THE CITY

 An architect often begins their design process through the reading of site.
 Sites can be speculative places, but often are real world locations with a high level of specificity.
 The site for this assignment is the town of Lunenburg.
-Reading the site involves utilizing a series of representation tools to better understand, document, and analyze its visible and invisible layers.
+Reading the site involves utilizing a series of representation tools to better understand. document, and analyze its visible and invisible layers.
 It is the belief of this course that with a thorough and unique reading of site, you will be well set up to translate design ideas onto it.
-While vou are at site it is recommended that you spend time sketching and photographing readings of the site.
+While you are at site it is recommended that you spend time sketching and photographing readings of the site.
 While in the studio it is recommended that you spend time reading the town through found maps and archival materials.
-Both on site and in studio urban readings will prepare you for this two-part assignment.
+Both on site and in studio urban readings will prepare you for this assignment.

-Jonathan Mandeville, Zollverein
+Jonathan Mandeville.
+Zollverein

 1) Plan, Section and Elevation: Analyze the town.
 Look for patterns you find interesting.
 Use your on site and in studio readings to develop a concept for your representation.
-Using 2D drafting software, and a minimum of 3 line-weights, draw a line through the town.
+Using 2D drafting software, and a minimum of 3 line-weights, draw a line through the town, starting from the top of public square and ending in the water.
 The line may be straight, or jog, and you can distill the information that you draw down to things you see to be relevant.
-This may mean that you do not draw everything that is visible, including certain buildings.
+This may mean that you do not draw everything that is visible.
 There should be intention behind your decisions.
-The drawing must include a minimum of seven buildings or partial buildings drawn in a combination of plan / section / elevation.
-You can orient the line on the page in anyway, but should be thoughtfully chosen.
+The drawing must include buildings drawn in plan, section, and elevation.
 It is optional to include fragments of sketches and photographs, as well as colour.

-Representation Tool: 2D Drafting Software, Sketches (optional), Photographs (optional), Found Images. (optional) Scale: 1:100 - 1:250
+Representation Tool: 2D Drafting Software, Sketches (optional), Photographs (optional), Found Images. (optional)